If your down payment is less than 20% of your home's value, your mortgage lender usually requires you to have PMI.

 • Let you know annually when you qualify to cancel the coverage.

-If you have a history of paying your monthly mortgage bill on time, you can ask to cancel the coverage once your mortgage is less than 80% of the home's value or purchase price.
+If you pay your mortgage on time each month, you can ask to cancel the coverage once your mortgage is less than 80% of your home's value or purchase price.

-How to file a complaint if your lender doesn’t comply with the HPA
+How to file a complaint if your lender doesn’t follow the HPA

-First, find out who regulates your financial institution.
-Then, contact the appropriate organization that oversees or regulates it:
+First, find out who regulates your lender.
+Then, contact the organization that oversees or regulates it:

 Washington state Dept. of Financial Institutions Division of Credit Unions